ISNMethodsMeeting/LitAndLinks/Bayesian_Statistics.md

 Password is at end of 2nd lecture (I think “tempest”).

-### This is THE book on Bayesian data analysis:
+### This is THE book on Bayesian data analysis
 Gelman, A., Carlin, J. B., Stern, H. S., Dunson, D. B., Vehtari, A. & Rubin, D. B. (2013): Bayesian Data Analysis 3rd edn, Chapman and Hall.

 However, it’s probably too technical, too mathematical and too in-depth to get you started.
 Buy it, have it lying around to impress people and use it as a reference when you’re done with McElreath’s course.
 E.g. read chapter 7 to understand problems of Bayes Factors.

-### A course on Bayesian approaches to fit parameters of cognitive models:
+### A course on Bayesian approaches to fit parameters of cognitive models
 Not a course on Bayesian models of cognition (as in predictive coding), but a course on Bayesian approaches to fit parameters of cognitive models.
 Maybe worth it as a shortcut if you want to start modeling right away, but you learn the same and much more if you choose Krusche or McElreath as main source.

 Lee, M.D. & Wagenmakers, E.-J. (2014): Bayesian Cognitive Modeling: A Practical Couse.
 Cambridge University Press.